 Services for retired members

-entitlement to apply for benevolence assistance in the unfortunate event of the former member and/or his financial dependants experiencing hardship.
+- entitlement to apply for benevolence assistance in the unfortunate event of the former member and/or their financial dependants experiencing hardship.

-This involves informing the NASUWT Membership Department at Rednal of their change of status, following which they will be sent a letter of invitation to join their local Retired Members’ Association (RMA) and their subscription will be collected by direct debit, as before.
+This involves informing the NASUWT Membership Team of your change of status, following which you will be sent a letter of invitation to join your local Retired Members’ Association (RMA) and your subscription will be collected by direct debit, as before.

-There are fewer than 100 retired members who are not served by their local RMA.
-Such members will be added to the list of centrally attached members and will receive information regularly from the Federation of Retired Members’ Associations (FRMA).
+There are now 35 RMAs across the UK with others likely to form.
+The few retired members who are not served by a local RMA will be added to the list of centrally attached members and will receive information regularly from the Federation of Retired Members’ Associations (FRMA).

-This involves informing the NASUWT Membership Department at Rednal of their change in status.
+This involves informing the NASUWT Membership Team of your change in status.